Early Days of Black Pepper

-In Meghalaya, one of the Northeastern states of India, the tribes have been using black pepper (the black gold spice) for generations not just for cooking but also as a traditional home remedy.
+In Meghalaya, one of the Northeastern states of India, the tribes have been using black pepper (the black gold spice, black gold pepper) for generations not just for cooking but also as a traditional home remedy.
 It is used in combination with honey and ginger to treat cold, cough and flu.

 Zizira is a food products company operating from Shillong, the capital of Meghalaya.
 Wonder if you know that our State, Meghalaya, falls in one of the 4 biodiversity hotspots of India.
 Thanks to this, the land is pristine and home to very many nutritionally rich plants, herbs and spices.
 Naturally grown black pepper is one of healthy spices we source directly from farmers.